CHARTREUSE - Prestigious Liqueur of the 9th Centenary - 2023 Edition - 47% ABV

-The Ordre de la Chartreuse existed for more than 500 years when, in 1605, in a Chartreuse monastery in Vauvert, a small suburb of Paris, the monks received a gift from Duke François Hannibal d'Estrées: an ancient manuscript of an "Elixir nicknamed “Elixir of Long Life”.
-This manuscript was probably the work of a 16th century alchemist with a great knowledge of herbs and with the skill to assemble, infuse, macerate the 130 of them to form a perfectly balanced tonic.
-The recipe for the manuscript was so complex that only bits and pieces were understood and used in Vauvert.
-At the beginning of the 18th century, the manuscript was sent to the Mother House of the Order, La Grande Chartreuse, in the mountains not far from Grenoble.
-The Monastery Apothecary, Brother Jérôme Maubec , eventually unraveled the mystery and in 1737 wrote the practical formula for preparing the Elixir in 1764.
-In 1903 the French government nationalized the Chartreuse distillery and the monks were expelled .
-When it went bankrupt in 1929, the monks regained possession of the Chartreuse brand.
-They returned to their distillery, built in 1860 in Fourvoirie, not far from the Monastery, and resumed the production of real Chartreuse liqueurs.
-In 1935, Fourvoirie was almost destroyed by a landslide; manufacturing is transferred to Voiron where it is today.
+The Order of the Chartreuse had existed for over 500 years when, in 1605, at a Chartreuse monastery in Vauvert, a historic suburb of Paris, the monks received a precious gift from Duke François Hannibal d'Estrées: an ancient manuscript of an "Elixir" nicknamed the "Elixir of Long Life."
+This manuscript was very likely the work of a 16th-century alchemist, combining deep knowledge of rare herbs with the skilled art of blending, infusing, and macerating nearly 130 aromatic and medicinal plants to create a tonic of unique harmony.
+The manuscript's recipe was so complex that only certain portions were initially understood and applied at Vauvert.
+At the beginning of the 18th century, this manuscript was transferred to the Order's Mother House, La Grande Chartreuse, perched in the mountains near Grenoble.
+The Monastery's Apothecary, the famous Brother Jérôme Maubec, managed to decipher this mystery and in 1737 developed the precise formula defining the preparation of this Elixir, finalized in 1764.
+In 1903, the Chartreuse distillery was nationalized by the French government, leading to the monks' expulsion.
+However, after bankruptcy in 1929, the monks recovered the Chartreuse brand and returned to their original distillery, built in 1860 at Fourvoirie near the Monastery, where they passionately resumed production of the authentic Chartreuse liqueurs.
+In 1935, a landslide almost entirely destroyed Fourvoirie, leading to the transfer of production to Voiron, where production continues today with unchanging expertise.

-The 9th Centenary Liqueur was created in 1984 to commemorate the 900th anniversary of the Monks of Chartreuse : the foundation of the Monastery of the Grande Chartreuse in 1084.
+The Liqueur of the 9th Centenary was created in 1984 to honor the 900th anniversary of the Chartreuse Monks, marking the historic foundation in 1084 of the Monastery of La Grande Chartreuse, the cradle of an exceptional monastic and spiritual tradition.

 /REPETER_etoile>